Pivotality, twisted centres and the anti-double of a Hopf monad: Monoidal categories, bimodule categories and the centre construction

 \subsubsection{Rigidity and pivotality}

-Rigidity in the context of monoidal categories refers to a concept of duality similar to that of finite-dimensional vector spaces.
+Rigidity\footnote{ Rigid categories are also called \emph{autonomous}, or, in the symmetric case, \emph{compact closed}. } in the context of monoidal categories refers to a concept of duality similar to that of finite-dimensional vector spaces.
 Importantly, notions like dual bases and evaluations have their analogues in this setting.
-If, moreover, there exists an identification between objects and their biduals that is compatible with the tensor product, the category is called pivotal.
+If, moreover, there exists an identification between objects and their double duals that is compatible with the tensor product, the category is called pivotal\footnote{ Pivotal categories are also known as \emph{balanced} or \emph{sovereign} categories. }.
 The more refined notion of spherical categories is not discussed here.
 For a treatment in the context of Hopf algebras we refer to the articles \cite{Barrett1999} and \cite{Andruskiewitsch2014}.
 Examples of duality inspired by topology are discussed in \cite{Dold1980}.

-\begin{definition} A \emph{left dual} of an object $X\in \cat C$ in a monoidal category ${\cat C}$ is a triple $(\lDual{X}, \ev_X^l, \coev_X^l)$ comprising an object $\lDual{X}$ and two morphisms
+\begin{definition} A \emph{left dual} of an object \(X\in \cat C\) in a monoidal category \(\cat{C}\) is a triple \((\lDual{X}, \ev_X^l, \coev_X^l)\) comprising an object \(\lDual{X}\) and two morphisms

-called the left \emph{evaluation} and \emph{coevaluation} of $X$, such that the \emph{snake identities}
+called the left \emph{evaluation} and \emph{coevaluation} of \(X\), such that the \emph{snake identities}